Lenten Conversion and Repentance: The True Vine and the Sacrament of Reconciliation

 The central focus of the Catechesis is on the Covenant between God and man.
 In preparing the children, there is this emphasis of the gifts from God, and our response.
 From Sofia Cavalletti:

 We cannot speak about the Sacrament of reconciliation without addressing, if only in passing, the problem of sin.
 Religious life can be thought of as dialogue between God and the human person, a dialogue that God initiates and that calls forth a response from us.
 The entire history of salvation is basically this dialogue: God speaks to us, offers us gifts, and we respond (or do not respond) to God’s Word and accept (or do not accept) God’s gifts.
 With this twofold movement from heaven to earth and earth to heaven, a bond is established between God and us, a bond which in biblical language is called covenant (pact, testament).
 But whereas God’s act of self-giving in the covenant is constant and faithful, our response is not always as constant and faithful (The History of the Kingdom of God Part Two: Liturgy and the Building of the Kingdom, p.
 101).

 God’s gifts of love to man are so plentiful.
 This is an aspect that is emphasized over and over within the atrium.
 There is also the aspect of how great and vast God is and how small man is in return, but enveloped by His providential love at all times.
-The perfect example is the Presentation of the Chalice, which ponders the drop of water into a larger amount of wine, repeating the words from the Offertory of the Mass:
+The perfect example is the presentation of the Preparation of the Chalice, which ponders the drop of water into a larger amount of wine, repeating the words from the Offertory of the Mass:

 By the mystery of this water and wine may we come to share in the divinity of Christ who humbled himself to share in our humanity.